 Five sections of the Via de la Plata, the Camino

 Getting there: a flight to Madrid and from the airport ( Madrid Barajas) by regular bus to Salamanca, where we started our walk.
-About 1 hour and 15 minutes by bus.
+About 2 hours by bus.

 Accommodation: We made use of the services of Pelgrimroutes.nl: regional hotels in the stage cities along the trail.
 And luggage transfers.
 Also the transfer back to Salamanca.

 Maps: the trail is perfectly signposted.
 Yellow arrows, granit blocks with informations, local creations.....